komodorio/komoplane/README.md

 # <img src="pkg/frontend/src/assets/logo.svg" style="height: 1.5rem;" alt="logo"> komoplane

-[Komodor's](https://komodor.com) Crosplane Tool is a project to experiment with visualizing [Crossplane](https://www.crossplane.io/) resources.
+[Komodor's](https://komodor.com) Crossplane Tool is a project to experiment with visualizing [Crossplane](https://www.crossplane.io/) resources.
 The goal is to help Crossplane users to understand the structure of their control plane resources and speed up troubleshooting.